Calibration and Why it is Needed

 While 250 nanometre sounds like a lot, even a mega-pixel sensor array will have a pixel size of several to sometimes north of 10 micrometres.
 Clearly, an accurate wavefront sensor needs to find the centre of light distribution with some accuracy.

 There are several ways to do that, but a quite common method is to use the centroid, which sums the sampled intensity of a camera pixel multiplied by pixel coordinate and divided all by the sum of sampled pixel intensities.
 If our spots are large, meaning is intensity is varying slowly over the size of a pixel, this method is quite good.
-However, if the pixels are large compared to the spot size, this algorithm produces a substantial noise.
+However, for small spot sizes, the centroid algorithm produces a large random-looking error.

 Here’s something worth noting.
-If we are interested in low order wavefront errors, such as coma or astigmatism, which we often are, the numerical noise we see in centroid position usually does not matter all that much and the results are actually still quite good.
-The reason for this is that the systematic error is still somewhat small.
-And here the other point about Shack-Hartmann sensor calibration, systematic errors must be kept really small and of the order the accuracy that we want to achieve.
+When we focus on low-order wavefront errors, such as coma or astigmatism—which we often do—the numerical noise in centroid position usually has little impact, and the results remain quite good.
+This happens because the systematic error stays relatively small.
+Another important point about Shack-Hartmann sensor calibration is that we must keep systematic errors extremely small, matching the level of accuracy we aim to achieve.

 Fine positions using templates

-The Shack-Hartmann module in WaveMe does not compute centroids.
-Instead, something usually referred to as the template method is used.
+The Shack-Harmann module in WaveMe does not compute centroids.
+Instead, we use the “template” method so that we can analyze many spots with moderate camera resolutions.
 The template method requires that we figure out which model spot fits best to the current data.
-This results in a model spot which in turn is used to generate a set of model intensity profiles for a spot whose center is at different offsets within a pixel.
-The spot sampled by the sensor array is then correlated with the set of computed overlaps and the best fit is the best (intra) pixel offset.
+Using a model spot, the program produces a set of templates different spot positions within a pixel and its neighbors.
+And then, a little simplified, WaveMe correlates the current data with this template.
 Since the target application for WaveMe is day-to-day alignment work, the sensor will need to handle both collimated and divergent beams.
-Therefore, the spot model and templates are constantly optimized.
+Because of this, WaveMe optimizes the template in a background thread.
 But the story does not end here, in fact, it is actually just the beginning.

 Calibration Methods

 There are many ways to calibrate a Shack-Hartmann sensor.
-Which one to use depends on the intended use case and how well the micro-lens array is aligned to the sensor.
+The best one depends how we want to use it.
 If the sensor is in a fixed setup, illuminated with a collimated beam a differential calibration may be more than enough.
-If a more unpredictable use case is to be expected, probably another calibration approach is to be preferred.
+When the measured wavefront is less predictable, we need to reconsider this approach.

 Differential Calibration